-Dating back to 1497, Wat Buppharram was originally founded by King Mueang Kaeo.
-However, features such as the Burmese style chedi and the ornation hall were rebuilt in the 18th and 19th centuries.
+In 1497, Wat Buppharram was originally founded by King Mueang Kaeo.
+However, features such as the Burmese-style chedi and the ordination hall were rebuilt in the 18th and 19th centuries.
 It has particular significance to local people as it was where King Kawila began a sacred ritual following the reoccupation of Chaing Mai after two centuries of Burmese rule.

-Inside, you will see beautiful teak carvings, mosaic glass windows, and intricate designs that make this temple the spectacle it is.
-Located on the busy Thapae Road, this temple is easy to get to by foot.
+Inside, you will see beautiful teak carvings, mosaic glass windows, and intricate designs that make this temple spectacle.
+Located on the busy Thapae Road, this temple is easy to get to on foot.

 The Golden Triangle